Rifaximin: Hepatic encephalopathy

 Rifaximin is used to prevent episodes of hepatic encephalopathy (changes in thinking, behavior, and personality caused by a build-up of toxins in the brain in adults who have liver disease).
 It treats hepatic encephalopathy by stopping the growth of bacteria that produce toxins and that may worsen the liver disease.
 Although high-quality evidence is lacking, it appears to be as effective as, or more effective than, other available treatments for hepatic encephalopathy (such as lactulose), is better tolerated, and may work faster.
 It prevents reoccurring encephalopathy and is associated with high patient satisfaction.
 People are more compliant and satisfied to take this medication than any other due to minimal side effects, prolonged remission, and overall cost.
 The drawbacks are increased cost, and lack of robust clinical trials for hepatic encephalopathy without combination lactulose therapy.

 Other uses

 Other uses include treatment of: infectious diarrhea, small intestinal bacterial overgrowth, inflammatory bowel disease, and diverticular disease.
 It is effective in treating small intestinal bacterial overgrowth regardless of whether it is associated with irritable bowel syndrome or not.
 It has also shown efficacy with rosacea, ocular rosacea which also presents as dry eyes for patients with co-occurrence with small intestinal bacterial overgrowth (SIBO).

 Veterinary uses

 Rifaximin is used to treat cattle mastitis intramammarily and post-partum metritis intrauterinally.

-Special caution
+Contraindications

-People should avoid rifaximin if they are allergic either rifabutin, rifampin, or rifapentine.
+People should avoid rifaximin if they are allergic to either rifabutin, rifampin, or rifapentine.
 It may cause attenuated vaccines (such as typhoid vaccine) not to work well.
 Health-care professionals should be informed about its usage before giving immunizations.
 Pregnant or breastfeeding women should avoid rifaximin: it can harm the fetus.
 Caution is required in people with cirrhosis who have a Child–Pugh score of C.